b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 9 (Historical Cellular).md

 ![image](../DFI/images/cellular_hand_off.png)

-BTS - Base Transceiver Station BSC - Base Station Controller MSC - Mobile Switching Centre
+BTS - Base Transceiver Station
+BSC - Base Station Controller
+MSC - Mobile Switching Centre

+If during a call, the signal on that channel from the tower servicing the call becomes weaker, then another tower and handoff is needed.

+If there is no other tower with a stronger signal, the call is dropped.